 Our laboratory also has access to the irradiation facilities of the MD Anderson Radiotherapy Treatment Center, which has twenty linear accelerators, one GammaKnife, and two cobalt-60 sources.

 Parallel computer facilities

 Our laboratory has access to the institutional cluster, which is composed of over 8,064-processors (336 nodes).
 Each node has two 12-core AMD 6174 processors, for a total of 24 cores per node.
-We also have access to the Lonestar cluster from the Texas Advanced Computing Center (TACC), which has a total of 22,656-processors.
+We also have access to the Lonestar cluster from the Texas Advanced Computing Center (TACC).